trecpodcasts/trecpodcasts.github.io/index.md

 ## Dataset

 The core data for the challenge is the Spotify English-language Podcast Dataset, [described here](https://podcastsdataset.byspotify.com/).
-Unfortunately,  due to shifting priorities, the team no longer has resources to maintain the dataset, and of December 2023,  no longer takes requests to access it.
+Unfortunately,  due to shifting priorities, the team no longer   maintains the dataset, and of December 2023,  no longer takes requests to access it.

 ## Tasks